 This framework contains scripts and data for building API documentation (dox) in a standard format and style.

-The Doxygen tool is used to do the actual documentation extraction and formatting, but this framework provides a wrapper script to make generating the documentation more convenient (including reading settings from the target framework or other module) and a standard template for the generated documentation.
+The Doxygen tool performs the actual documentation extraction and formatting.
+This framework provides a wrapper script to make generating the documentation more convenient (including reading settings from the target framework or other module) and a standard template for the generated documentation.

 To generate the dependency diagrams, you need the Graphviz Python bindings.
 They are currently not available from pip, but most distributions provide them.
 You can get binaries and source archives from https://www.graphviz.org/download/.